arm/remoteproc-runtime/docs/PERMISSION_SETTING.md

 For non-root users to use Remoteproc Runtime, the remoteproc driver and the container engine must be accessible for this user.

-## How to set remoteproc driver to be accessible by non-root users
+## How to configure rootless access to the remoteproc driver sysfs

 Usually, remoteproc driver can only be accessible to root.
 To change this setting, follow the below instructions: